 Wind turbines in the sea stand on constructions on enormous steel piles that are driven 35 metres deep into the seabed.
 TNO has a separate research line for, among other things, the improvement of the design of these so-called monopiles.

 Since the 1970s there has been a lot of experimentation with the generation of wind energy.
 The conventional horizontal axis wind turbine, which came out best, did not stand still from a design point of view either.
-ECN part of TNO is constantly working on innovations that make the turbine better and more cost-efficient.
+TNO is constantly working on innovations that make the turbine better and more cost-efficient.

 The design and further development of wind turbines involves a great deal of work and requires a lot of knowledge from various disciplines, in particular aerodynamics, aero-elasticity and control.
 All three are core activities of ECN part of TNO.

 One of the main challenges at the moment is to increase the size of the rotor of the wind turbines.
 The blades have to be designed longer, as it were.
 That may seem simple, but it is not.
 If the blade is scaled up - that is to say, it becomes larger - it becomes heavier to the power of three according to the square cube law.
 And mass has an impact on costs, with a larger blade more expensive in almost all cases.

 However, this is particularly worthwhile in maritime applications, because the foundations and the construction of these foundations are expensive parts of the total cost.
 Wind turbines can be fixed on a pile or float in the sea, but these are very expensive options.
 It therefore pays to place them as much as possible on a foundation in order to ultimately - despite increased costs on parts - generate cheaper energy.